skade/rust-in-an-hour/README.md

 This is currently just online to show intent.
 Any kind of contributions, conceptual or as small examples, are very welcome, though.

+Please be aware that the goal of this project is to reach a state where things can only be replaced, not added, as that would exceed the course time.

 ## Contributing

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.